 Our research foci:

-Our team members are dynamic faculty and students who are committed to bettering the lives of veterans and military families through relevent research.
+Our team members are dynamic faculty and students who are committed to bettering the lives of veterans and military families through relevant research.

 Lisa Butler, PhD, Principal Investigator of Joining Forces–UB: Trauma, resilience, and growth; anticipatory trauma symptoms in military family members; identifying the care needs of veterans and their families; trauma, stress, and self-care in MSW clinical training; applications of the trauma-informed framework; dissociative processes; representations of mental illness in film.